 How do we prioritise casework?

 Urgent casework (Dealt with as soon as practically possible).
-We define ‘Urgent casework’ as time critical.
+We define ‘Urgent casework’ which is time critical.
 An example of this would include impending homelessness cases.

-Standard casework (up to 10 working days).
-We define ‘Standard casework’ as important casework that isn’t time sensitive.
+Standard casework (around 5 working days).
+We define ‘Standard casework’ as important casework which isn’t time sensitive.
 An example of this could be a longstanding housing complaint.

-We support 8,000 individual casework requests each year on a wide range of issues ranging from local services to huge national and international issues.
+We support around thousands of individual casework and lobby requests each year on a wide range of issues ranging from welfare, crime, housing and other local services, to legislation passing through parliament, as well as national and international issues.